• Skip to primary navigation

 Taco Pie (formally known as Burrito Pie) has layers of refried beans, taco meat and sauce, veggies, and cheese layered between whole wheat tortillas.
 Look no further for a hearty and tasty meal for the entire family.

-Taco pie with chips and avocado
+A slice of taco pie with chips and avocado on the side. this …

-Taco Pie Recipe
+• Recipe: Taco Pie

 Taco Pie is one of those comfort meals that will leave you feeling satisfied.
 It’s a cross between a hearty casserole and a lasagna but packed to the brim with Mexican flavor.
+Here’s what you need:

 • White onion